Florida Mobile and Manufactured Home Financing

 Florida mobile home financing or manufactured home financing.

-First thing is first, technically a mobile home is a factory built home that was constructed prior to June 15, 1976.
+First thing is first, technically a mobile home is a factory built home that was constructed prior to June 15, 1976 and does not have H.U.
+D. plates.
 Even so people still today call newer manufactured homes mobile homes.
-The terms people use can change depending where you live but in Florida people often use the term mobile home for manufactured homes constructed after 1976.
+The terms people use can change depending where you live but in Florida people often use the term mobile home for manufactured homes constructed after June 15th of 1976.

-A manufactured home is a factory built home constructed to the HUD Title 6 construction standards that took effect after June 15 of 1976.
+Technically a manufactured home is a factory built home constructed to the HUD (Housing Urban Development) Title 6 construction standards that took effect after June 15 of 1976.
 If it is a manufactured home built to HUD code there will be two forms of verification, a certification label and a data plate.
 The data plate will be located somewhere inside the home, often near an electrical box, the main thing is it has to be easily visible.
 You can find the certification label on the tail end of each transportable section of the manufactured home.
+You may be missing a certification label, or you can’t find the data plates, but one of those items are needed to verify the home is built to HUD code.

-Whether you want to purchase or refinance a manufactured home there are some nuances to financing a manufactured home that you need to understand but we are here to guide you through the process.
+Whether you want to purchase or refinance a manufactured home there are some nuances to financing a manufactured home that you need to understand.
+We do not finance homes on leased land or in co-ops, but we are here to guide you through the process if you would own the land as well.
+When financing a home on leased land it is considered a chattel loan.

 How important is the certification label or HUD Plate?

-Its actually against the law to remove them, the appraiser will need to find them when purchasing a manufactured home.
+Its actually against the law to remove HUD plates, the appraiser will need to find them when purchasing a manufactured home.
 HUD states that if the certification label or HUD tag is missing from the manufactured home, they do not reissue labels.
-They can however issue a Letter of Label Verification for homes for which it can locate the label numbers on a data plate.
-This can be found inside the home in one of three spots: in a kitchen cabinet, in a bedroom closet, on or near the main electrical panel.
+They can however issue a Letter of Label Verification if the data plates can not be found.
+The home should have serial numbers on a certification label that can be found inside the home in one of three spots: in a kitchen cabinet, in a bedroom closet, on or near the main electrical panel.
 The data plate will have a map of the U.S. to let the consumer know the wind zone, snow load, and roof load for which their manufactured home was constructed for.
-When an appraisal is done for the purchase of your home or the selling thereof, they will look for all the necessary information, so don’t feel overwhelmed.
+When an appraisal is done when purchasing or selling, they will look for all the necessary information, so don’t feel overwhelmed.
 If there is an issue the lender will the take necessary action to resolve any issue.

 Its possible to request a Letter of Label Verification from the Institute for Building Technology and Safety (IBTS).
 You can call them via phone at (703) 481-2010 or fax them at: (703) 437-6894.